Graduation (album): Industry awards

-Legacy and influence
+Legacy

 The critical reception and commercial success of Graduation left a profound influence on both hip-hop culture and popular music.
 West has earned praise for his ability to appeal to diverse music audiences such as indie-rock listeners and rave enthusiasts without alienating his core hip-hop audiences.
 Collaborative tracks such as "Homecoming" signaled the diversification of mainstream hip-hop and its intertwining with the genres of alternative and indie-rock in subsequent years.
 In addition, songs such as "Everything I Am" have been cited as "the best example of the soulful and introspective atmosphere that came to dominate the rap world, from Drake to The Weeknd".
 Irish rock band U2 has imparted that touring with West on their Vertigo Tour in turn had a significant effect on their own music as well in regards to the band's twelfth studio album No Line on the Horizon (2009).
 Lead singer Bono elaborated that West's rapping inspired him to utilize more percussive consonants for his songwriting and vocal performance.

 West's third studio album, particularly with its two hit singles "Stronger" and "Flashing Lights", has been attributed to not only encouraging other hip-hop artists to incorporate house and electronica elements into their music, but also for playing a role in the revival of disco and electro-infused club music in the late-2000s.
-The number-one hit "Stronger" was leading part of a wave of synthesizer-driven music which combined danceable electro beats with an accessible pop format.
+"Flashing Lights" was a leading part of a wave of synthesizer-driven music which combined danceable electro beats with an accessible pop format.
 It was succeeded by the high chart placings and multi-platinum sales of singles by artists and bands ranging from "Just Dance" (2008) by singer Lady Gaga to "Right Round" (2009) by rapper Flo Rida.

 Graduation marked a musical progression towards synth-based production in regards to the art of crafting hip-hop beats.
 The studio album demonstrated West's shift from sample-orientated hip-hop production and more towards digital synths and drum machines generated by digital audio workstations (DAW).
 While samples are present throughout the album, they were fewer in number and not nearly as prominent.
-As hip hop producer Anthony Kilhoffer recalled to Billboard in 2017 for Graduations 10th anniversary, "I think it was the first time having a heavy hand in the use of electronic music in hip-hop.
+As hip-hop producer Anthony Kilhoffer recalled to Billboard in 2017 for Graduation's 10th anniversary, "I think it was the first time having a heavy hand in the use of electronic music in hip-hop.
 Previous to that it was very R&B influenced, tracks like 'Stronger' and 'Flashing Lights' contained very electronic type of elements.
 This was way before EDM became mainstream, and marked the end of the jersey-wearing era in hip-hop".
-Since Graduations release, countless other record producers have followed suit in blurring the lines of conventional hip-hop with the incorporation of electronic production.
+Since Graduation's release, countless other record producers have followed suit in blurring the lines of conventional hip-hop with the incorporation of electronic production.
 This synth-driven production approach has since been adopted by artists including Future, Young Chop, and Metro Boomin.